Lea esta hoja informativa en español.

 - Genotype test

-This test uses HIV from your blood to check for mutations – changes in the virus' genetic sequence or genetic code – associated with drug resistance.
-This is the preferred test for those who are new to HIV treatment, whose HIV drugs fail to bring their viral load down enough, and for pregnant women with detectable virus while on treatment.
+This test uses HIV from your blood to check for mutations associated with drug resistance.
+This is the preferred test for those who are new to HIV treatment, whose HIV drugs fail to bring their viral load down enough, and for pregnant people with detectable virus while on treatment.

 - Phenotype test